weatherlink/v2-api/_pages/faq.md

 The Station ID is not the same as the Device ID or DID that is on the weather station.

 In the past a single Device ID could be used to easily identify a weather station connected to a WeatherLink IP or Vantage Connect.
 However, in EnviroMonitor weather stations every Node and Gateway are assigned Device ID numbers as well.
 Therefore, Device ID is no longer a nice and simple option to serve as the unique and single ID for the entirety of a weather station and was superseded by a new single identifier called Station ID.
-This Station ID is used throughout the WeatherLink v2 API to identify which weather station's data is being access by the API request.
+This Station ID is used throughout the WeatherLink v2 API to identify which weather station's data is being accessed by the API request.

 [Back to the top](#top)